AcademTeX/course-repo-template/README.md

 This repo has a number of workflows setup to make it easier to use and publish information for your course.
 In particular,

 ### Issues Workflow(s)
-- !!!
-CURRENTLY BROKEN AND BLOCKED ON [THIS PR](https://github.com/alstr/todo-to-issue-action/pull/96) !!!
-Isuses are automatically created in comments using [alstr/todo-to-issue-action](https://github.com/alstr/todo-to-issue-action)
+- Isuses are automatically created in comments using [alstr/todo-to-issue-action](https://github.com/alstr/todo-to-issue-action)
 - Issues that are created on this repo are automatically assigned to whoever files them
 - By adding your project information in [the workflow config](.github/workflows/auto-assign-issues-projects.yml), issues created on this repo are also automatically added to a project of your choice
 <!-- TODO: Fix the issue => project integration for Projects Beta -->